gcrtnst/sw-compdocs/sw_compdocs/01_VEHICLE_CONTROL.md

 ## Tank Drive Wheel (Huge)

-Large drive wheel for tracked vehicles.
+Huge drive wheel for tracked vehicles.

 The wheel will form a track with other wheels of the same size and orientation that are placed in line and on the same body.